vizifa/heap_simulation/README.md

-# heap_simulation
+# Heap Simulation
-Simulating heap and garbage collector in c
+Simulating heap and garbage collector in C